Shegszz/Shegszz/README.md

 ## About Me
 - I excel in data analysis, data visualization, and machine learning, leveraging SQL for data manipulation, Python for predictive modeling and automation, Excel for advanced analytics, and Tableau/Power BI for interactive dashboards.
 - Always excited and ready to learn new skills.
+- My Current Interests and Learning Path:
+💻 Microsoft Fabric
+⌨️ Microsoft Azure
+🛠️SQL Server Developer
+🔎 Open Source
-- I am currently working on a series of Tableau dashboards for my portfolio website.
-Dashboards are pretty much interesting; every day there's something to learn.
+- I am currently working on a series of projects and Tableau interactive dashboards to enhance my data analytics skills.
-- Ask me about about data analytics Stuffs.
+👀 What am I looking for?
+- Collaboration with other Data Analysts and  data professionals on data analytics projects.
+- Job opportunities - Junior Data Analyst/Internship roles.
 - Music is how i relax.

 ## Portfolio Projects